PaddlePaddle/PaddleOCR/doc/doc_en/recognition_en.md

 If you want to reproduce the paper indicators of SRN, you need to download offline [augmented data](https://pan.baidu.com/s/1-HSZ-ZVdqBF2HaBZ5pRAKA), extraction code: y3ry.
 The augmented data is obtained by rotation and perturbation of mjsynth and synthtext.
 Please unzip the data to {your_path}/PaddleOCR/train_data/data_lmdb_Release/training/path.

+If you want to reproduce the paper SAR, you need to download extra dataset [SynthAdd](https://pan.baidu.com/share/init?surl=uV0LtoNmcxbO-0YA7Ch4dg), extraction code: 627x.
+Besides, icdar2013, icdar2015, cocotext, IIIT5k datasets are also used to train.
+For specific details, please refer to the paper SAR.

 PaddleOCR provides label files for training the icdar2015 dataset, which can be downloaded in the following ways:

 ```